mrhappyasthma/Basic-Algorithms-Data-Structures-Etc./README.md

 # Basic-Algorithms-Reference
-A collection of various sorts, searches, and so forth for reference when studying for things like interviews.
+A collection of various algorithms, data structures, and so forth for reference when studying for things like interviews.

 My primary references are ["Cracking the Coding Interview"](http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X), ["Algorithms" 4th Edition](http://algs4.cs.princeton.edu/home/), and www.StackOverflow.com.